rkapl123/DBAddin/docs/README.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AdHocSQL.PNG)

+The tool has an upper part for entering SQL and a lower part for displaying the results.
+Using the right mouse button context menu, the same configuration of the "Cell Config deployment" (see [DBFuncs User-doc](DBFuncs.md)) is utilized to display a hierarchical menu to insert the configured select statements from the cell config deployment.
+Also the documentation can be shown here in the same way as with "Viewing Database documentation with configurations".

-Select Statements (beginning with `select`) are executed immediately, empty statements (using a space character in the combo-box) don't execute anything, and everything else is regarded as a DML command and is only executed after confirmation:
+When entering select statements (beginning with `select`) in the combo box, these are executed immediately, empty statements (using only blanks character in the combo-box) don't do anything, and everything else is regarded as a DML command and is only executed after confirmation:

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AdHocSQL_DML.PNG)